 Hot showers are available at the shower building located at the park entrance.
 The fees for showers are included in the camping fees.

 The park has one campground situated along the Columbia River.
 There are 19 sites along the river some of which provide views of the river.
 There are no pull through sites and most of the sites are medium in size.
 Approximately 8 sites will accommodate larger recreation vehicles.
 All of the sites are evenly spaced and are semi shaded in a new growth mixed forest.

 This park offers services during the peak season from May to September.
 This campsite has its own local reservation system.
 Visitors select a vacant site and staff will come to collect fees.
 There is a gate and staff host residence located at the park entrance.
 This provides good 24 hour security.
 There are no pay phones in the park.
-The closest store and pay phone is located at the Waneta Junction approximately 4 kilometers North of the park.
+The closest store and pay phone is located at the Waneta Junction approximately 4 kilometres North of the park.

-There is a wheelchair accessible toilet located in the day use area and the day use shelter is also accessible.
+There is a wheelchair accessible toilet located in the day-use area and the day-use shelter is also accessible.
 The shower building located at the park entrance provides easy access to both showers and flush toilets.